Petronila Infantes

-Petronila Infantes (La Paz, 29 June 1911 - La Paz, 8 October 1991) was an anarchist and trade unionist from Bolivia.
-She was the founder of the Culinary Workers Union.
-She was a leader of the women's anarchist movement in Bolivia.
+Petronila Infantes (29 June 1911 – 8 October 1991) was a Bolivian anarchist and trade unionist.
+She was the founder of the Culinary Workers Union, and a leader in the women's anarchist movement in Bolivia.

 Biography

 Infantes was born in La Paz on 29 June 1911.
 At a very young age she went to live in Eucaliptus.
 She worked with her father for an American company there, but he died when she was very young.
 Soon after she started working as a street vendor, then later as a cook, trained by her mother.
 During her first marriage she had a son, José Enrique, and a daughter, Alicia.
 Her wedding was a civil, rather than a religious ceremony, as she was suspicious of where and how the church's wealth was distributed.

 Activism

 “Women organize like this: We defend ourselves, we manage ourselves."